 There was nothing more to do about it now.
 So I went to the barn to have a look at the cows.
 When I got there, the last can of milk was being carried to the dairy, while in the barn it was just time to feed the cows again.
 The first cow in the line was #1, the dam of our herd sire.
-80 She was a great black Holstein with soft black eyes.
+So he was a great black Holstein with soft black eyes.
 Being an older cow, she was waiting for her grain more patiently than the rest.
-Last year as a ten-year-old she had had 16,600 catties, our highest record so far.
+Last year as a ten-year-old she had 16,600 catties, our highest record so far.
 A record she owed in good part to Lao Yang who took care of her as though she were her own child.
-Lao
+Lao Yang had ten cows to care for altogether.
+Sometimes she had a hard time deciding which was her favorite.